zephyrproject-rtos/zephyr/doc/hardware/pinctrl/index.rst

 The way pin control is implemented in hardware is vendor/SoC specific.
-It is common to find a *centralized* approach, that is, all pin configuration parameters are controlled by a single hardware block (typically named pinmux), including signal mapping. :numref:`pinctrl-hw-cent-control` illustrates this approach. ``PX0`` can be mapped to ``UART0_TX``, ``I2C0_SCK`` or ``SPI0_MOSI`` depending on the ``AF`` control bits.
+It is common to find a *centralized* approach, that is, all pin configuration parameters are controlled by a single hardware block (typically named pinmux), including signal mapping.
+The figure below illustrates this approach. ``PX0`` can be mapped to ``UART0_TX``, ``I2C0_SCK`` or ``SPI0_MOSI`` depending on the ``AF`` control bits.
 Other configuration parameters such as pull-up/down are controlled in the same block via ``CONFIG`` bits.
 This model is used by several SoC families, such as many from NXP and STM32.

-.. _pinctrl-hw-cent-control:

 .. figure:: images/hw-cent-control.svg

     Example of pin control centralized into a single per-pin block

 Other vendors/SoCs use a *distributed* approach.
 In such case, the pin mapping and configuration are controlled by multiple hardware blocks.
-:numref:`pinctrl-hw-dist-control` illustrates a distributed approach where pin mapping is controlled by peripherals, such as in Nordic nRF SoCs.
+The figure below illustrates a distributed approach where pin mapping is controlled by peripherals, such as in Nordic nRF SoCs.

 .. _pinctrl-hw-dist-control: